rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

 ### Lints versus fixed diagnostics

 Some messages are emitted via [lints](#lints), where the user can control the level.
-Some are hard-coded such that the user cannot control the level.
+Most diagnostics are hard-coded such that the user cannot control the level.

-Hard-coded warnings should be avoided for normal code, preferring to use lints instead.
-Some cases, such as warnings with CLI flags will require the use of hard-coded warnings.
+Hard-coded warnings (those using the `span_warn` methods) should be avoided for normal code, preferring to use lints instead.
+Some cases, such as warnings with CLI flags, will require the use of hard-coded warnings.

 See the `deny` [lint level](#diagnostic-levels) below for guidelines when to use an error-level lint instead of a fixed error.